 Using NFC tags allows for the extension of any existing screen to support MobIeS interactions by relatively low costs.
+This includes non-touch-

-This includes nontouch-enabled displays (e.g., public displays), as users can perform input on the phone while the external display simply extends the screen space.
+The MobIeS prototype is based on standard technologies and products. enabled displays (e.g., public displays), as users can perform input on the phone while the external display simply extends the screen space.

-Evaluation of MobIeS concept
+3.2.4 Evaluation of MobIeS concept